 How to Avoid Credit Damage

-You can avoid credit damage if a mortgage lender checks your credit during the prequalification stage.
-Rate shopping is common during the mortgage process, and it's not unusual for buyers to prequalify with multiple lenders.
+You can avoid credit damage if a lender checks your credit during the prequalification stage.
+Rate shopping is common during the loan process, and it's not unusual for buyers to prequalify with multiple lenders.
 As long as certain conditions apply, credit scoring systems will not penalize you for prequalifying with multiple lenders.
 To avoid credit damage from multiple inquiries, complete all your prequalification applications within a short span of time, preferably within 14 days or two weeks.
-When recalculating FICO scores, credit scoring systems ignore multiple home loan inquiries made within 30 days of a recalculation.
-If you submit multiple applications prior to this period, all inquiries that occur within a 14-day span will count as one inquiry.
+This is important because when you submit multiple applications within a 14-day span, they count as just one inquiry.
+Additionally, credit scoring systems ignore loan inquiries made within the 30 days prior to their recalculations, so that the inquiries don't hurt your new FICO score.

-Some homebuyers mistakenly confuse a prequalification with a preapproval.
+Some home and auto buyers mistakenly confuse a prequalification with a preapproval.
 The processes are very different and the terms aren't interchangeable.
-While a prequalification starts the loan process, the majority of home loan lenders do not verify your credit and income during this process.
+While a prequalification starts the loan process, the majority of home and auto loan lenders do not verify your credit and income during this process.
 As previously mentioned, some lenders check credit reports during the prequalification period, but these loan officers do not verify financial information and assets.
 Verification of information takes place during the preapproval stage.
 The lender will request your tax returns, pay stubs and bank statements.
-If the mortgage lender did not run your credit for the prequalification, the company will run your credit for the preapproval.
-A preapproval letter indicates that you meet the requirements for a home loan.
+If the mortgage or auto lender did not run your credit for the prequalification, the company will run your credit for the preapproval.
+A preapproval letter indicates that you meet the requirements for a home or auto loan.